ostis-ai/sc-machine/docs/sc-memory/api/cpp/agents.md

   (`bool func(ScAddr const & listenAddr, ScAddr const & edgeAddr, ScAddr const & otherAddr)`).
   Description of parameters for this function you can see in table below (for each event type).

+!!! note
-> Note: Callback function will be called in another thread!
+    Callback function will be called in another thread!

 The table of description (parameters of callback function named on pictures, if there are no parameter name on picture, then it's would have an empty value):